somya1212/somya1212/README.md

 ## Hello, folks! :woman:
-I am from India and currently working as a Software Engineer Intern at Dell Technologies, Bangalore.
+I am from India and currently working as a Member of Technical Staff at VMware, Bangalore.
 I am passionate about learning and sharing knowledge as much as I can.
 I'm interested in **Machine Learning** and would like to explore more in this field.
 I look forward to more and more *Open Source Project Contributions*.